HAUTE ROUTE SAAS FEE TO CHAMONIX April 17 -23

 We ski down a beautiful never-ending run towards Italy and plod for miles along the flat valley floor, poling ,poling....
 The snow gets slushy, then we enter a forest where ‘skiing’ becomes a matter of hopping over branches and roots from one patch of snow the next.
 A good test of agility, ingenuity and technique!

-Eventually we emerge from the trees at the tiny hamlet of Glacier, Italia, look back up to the take off our boots (ahhh!!) and wait in the sun for a taxi to take us to Courmayeur and a real hotel – with showers.
+Eventually we emerge from the trees at the tiny hamlet of Glacier, Italia, gratefully take off our boots (ahhh!!) and wait in the sun for a taxi to take us to Courmayeur and a real hotel – with showers.

 Big dinner party in the evening, and bubbly birthday drinks all round.